 where $x=[\omega]$ and $\deg(y)=2n$.

 These data also follow from the results of this paper.
 In the literature, the cohomology ring $H^*\big(\Gt_2(\R^{2n+2}); \Z\big)$ may be given differently using different generators. \end{example}

-In this paper, for a general compact Hamiltonian $S^1$-manifold $(M, \omega)$ with fixed point set consisting of two connected components satisfying (\ref{a=}), the essential idea is we assume one or two fixed point components have {\it even} degree integral cohomology ring of some complex projective space (just as in Example~\ref{grass}), we show that the important data on $M$ are exactly as in Example~\ref{grass}.
+For the case when (\ref{=}) holds, the condition (\ref{=}) implies that the even degree cohomology groups of $X$ and $Y$ are one dimensional, for the current case when (\ref{a=}) holds, this is not true, see Remark~\ref{mam}.
+In this paper, for the case when (\ref{a=}) holds, the idea is we assume one or two fixed point components have the same {\it even} degree integral cohomology as some complex projective spaces (just as in Example~\ref{grass}), we show that the important data on $M$ are exactly as in Example~\ref{grass}.
 These results, in particular, imply that in the K\"ahler case, $M$ is unique up to $S^1$-equivariant biholomorphism and symplectomorphism.

-Unlike the case when (\ref{=}) holds, where condition (\ref{=}) itself has implications on the even degree cohomology of $X$ and $Y$, for the current case when (\ref{a=}) holds, we do need a condition on the even degree cohomology of $X$ and $Y$ to obtain our results.
-See Remark~\ref{mam}.

 \begin{remark} In our main theorems, for $\dim(M) > 4$, our assumption grants that $\dim H^2(M; \R)=1$, so up to scaling, we can assume the symplectic class $[\omega]$ is primitive integral.
 This is not a serious assumption. \end{remark}